FENGGENYU/proj_style/README.md

 ```
 https://pan.baidu.com/s/1cQGegI
 ```
-Please unzip and put 3dlines projected images and models of demo in 'data\demo' folder.
+Please unzip and put 3dlines projected images, models and labels of demo in 'data\demo' folder.

 Note one subfolder in 'data' is prepared for only one data set, eg. 'data\furniture'.

-Make sure the 3dlines projected files are put in 'data\data_set_name\3dlines' and the obj files are put in 'data\data_set_name\models'.

 No subfolder in 'data\demo\3dlines' and 'data\demo\models'.
+You files should be put as follow:

 ```
 data\demo\3dlines\*.bmp
 data\demo\models\*.obj
+data\demo\labels.mat
 ```

 **Step 2.
 Sample patches and calculate hog features for patches :**